-Dr. Massoomi is an assistant professor of medicine within the division of cardiology at UF.
+Dr. Massoomi, the cardiologist, is an assistant professor of medicine within the division of cardiology at UF.
 His clinical interests include coronary artery disease, nutrition, preventive medicine and general health and well-being.

 Can you really die of a broken heart?